More about the IOPS incident: block layer

 In the previous post I wrote about the three cache layers between a SELECT and disk.
 That post came from a production incident - queries hanging for 35+ minutes, Heroku timeouts, IOPS pinned at 3000.
 We fixed it.
 The root cause was bad indexes forcing Postgres to fetch tens of thousands of rows from disk only to discard them.
 Better indexes, problem solved.

-But something kept bugging me.
 During the incident, the system hit 3000 IOPS and stayed there.
 It didn’t recover on its oown.
 We had to kill connections manually.
-Why?
+But why?
 What was actually happening inside Postgres that made the situation self-sustaining?
 I had a wrong mental model for days.
 This post is about fixing that.

 When read(2) has to wait